 Redefining My Child’s Death as a Continuation of Life

 Much of our grief stems from the idea that our child’s life is over.
 If we view this physical world as the only one, then yes, it is understandable that our grief should last forever.
 However, we have not one world, but two, and there’s life in both.

 What we call death is simply the soul separating from the body and returning to the spiritual world from whence it came.
 It’s not an end, but a continuation of the life it led before coming into this world.
 The person will live its life there until it needs to return here for G-d’s purpose.
 Before Jacob passed away, he served G-d in this physical world.
 Now he’s serving G-d in a different way.

 If we can internalize this concept, we are better able to cope with our feelings of sadness and loss over losing our child.

 Internalizing a concept we understand intellectually is very difficult.
 We’re human.
-To stop mourning for a child who was taken away from us is impossible.
+To stop grieving for a child is impossible.
 The best we can do is think about these ideas again and again to ultimately incorporate them emotionally.
 This may be a lifetime process but remains our goal.

-I thank G-d that I was blessed with raising Jacob and seeing him grow into a fine young man.
-He is getting used to the spiritual world once again.
+I thank G-d that I was blessed with raising a wonderful son and seeing him grow into a fine young man.
+Jacob is getting used to the spiritual world once again.
 G-d’s presence is so much more revealed to him and this makes him extremely happy.

 Have I internalized all these lofty concepts?
 Not yet.
 I’m still working on it.
-I think about him day and night.
+I think about my child day and night.
 A part of me is buried with him.
-Every day I struggle with him not being here.
+Every day I struggle with my son not being here.
+The pain of losing a child never goes away.
 But what can I do?
 Crying bitterly won’t bring him back.
 At times I cry.
 I want him to be happy.
 I try not to cry too much.
-In the words of King David mourning the death of his infant son:
+In the words of King David grieving the death of his infant son:

 “…Can I bring him back again?
 I shall go to him but he will not return to me.”
 (Samuel II, 12:23)